matilde03-research/GPU_Computing/README.md

 # Run experiments
 sbatch batch_script.sh
 ```
-The batch_script.sh file is the one used during class labs and it will generate and output and an error file in a directory called "output"
+The batch_script.sh file is the one used during class labs and it will generate an output and an error file in a directory called "output" for each job launched

 Important!
 Before executing the sbatch command is important to check for the last line of the file that is what actually launches the job in the cluster
 The line is like that: